Samuel L. Jackson, The Avengers

 Scott then goes on to compare The Avengers' word-play among Captain America, Iron Man, Black Widow, Hawkeye, et al. to the repartee among John Wayne, Angie Dickinson, Dean Martin, and Ricky Nelson in Howard Hawks' classic 1959 Western Rio Bravo.
 Summing it up, Scott says that "while The Avengers is hardly worth raging about, its failures are significant and dispiriting.
 The light, amusing bits cannot overcome the grinding, hectic emptiness, the bloated cynicism that is less a shortcoming of this particular film than a feature of the genre."

-Obviously, comparisons to Rio Bravo aren’t enough for Samuel L. Jackson.
-Or the fact that The Avengers has an 84% approval rating among Rotten Tomatoes‘ top critics.
+Obviously, comparisons to Rio Bravo aren't enough for Samuel L. Jackson.
+Or the fact that The Avengers has an 84 percent approval rating among Rotten Tomatoes' top critics.
 Perhaps a comparison to High Noon would have been more to his liking?
-And nothing short of 100% approval rating?
+And nothing short of 100 percent approval rating?

 Samuel L. Jackson: Top-Grossing Actor

 So, Samuel L. Jackson, the actor whose film oeuvre the Guinness Book of World Records has (absurdly) named as the most lucrative ever, wants – even if in jest – a film critic out of his job.
 This at a time when most movie critics are indeed losing their jobs.
 Cool.

 Just as cool as when James Cameron demanded in a 1998 letter to the editor that Kenneth Turan be fired from the Los Angeles Times because Turan dared to dislike Titanic.
 "Forget about Clinton," Cameron ranted, "how do we impeach Kenneth Turan?"